 Are you suffering from back or joint pain?
 Do you have doubts about which bike to use for a low-impact workout?
 Are you seeking the best cardiovascular exercise option for your parents who want to use a bike at home?
-With exercise bikes, you will get a package for serious cardiovascular workout and toning the major lower.
+With exercise bikes, you will get a package for a serious cardiovascular workout and toning the major lower.
 Exercise bikes are great when you do not want to go outside.
 Both stationary and recumbent bikes can help you start your fitness journey.
 As you become familiar with the key differences between these two machines, the task of selecting the best exercise equipment will become easier for you.
-Each exercise bike is suited for varying levels of comfort; they also engage different body muscles; need the user to display different levels of balance and stability; and also burn your calories.
-The many many biking options are enough to make anyone wonder which will be best for their personal get-fit goals.
+Both recumbent and stationary bikes: 1.
+Are suited for varying levels of comfort; 2.
+Engage different body muscles; 3.
+Need the user to display different levels of balance and stability; and 4.
+Will help burn your calories.
+With many many exercise options that are available today, anyone will wonder which will be best for their personal get-fit goals.
 In this article below, we have reflected on the key advantages and disadvantages between stationary and recumbent exercise bikes, and we have also drawn up a comparison table at the end of the article to show their similarities and differences.
 So if you are eager to get on your new exercise bike and start pedaling, this article is your stepping stone towards ultimate fitness.

 What is a Stationary Bike?